Principal vs. Principle

 I suppose someone could decide not to pay their mortgage out of principle, or do something else money-related based on their principles, but that might be a stretch.

-In the end, if you’re talking about your mortgage, the word “principal” is likely the version of these very similar words you’re looking for.
+In the end, if you’re talking about your home loan, the word “principal” is likely the version of these very similar words you’re looking for.

 Of course, in principle it may not matter, the bank will probably send your money to the right place even if you write “principle” on the check.